ifyjakande/Diabetes/README.md

 This project was developed for educational purposes only.
 It should not be used for making real medical decisions.
 Always consult with qualified healthcare professionals for medical advice.

 ## 🔍 Overview
-The Diabetes Readmission Risk Predictor is a web-based application that helps healthcare professionals assess the 30-day hospital readmission risk for diabetes patients.
-Using machine learning, it analyzes various patient factors and medication histories to predict the likelihood of readmission.
+A simple healthcare analytics solution that predicts hospital readmission risk for diabetes patients.
+Using machine learning, it analyzes patient data to predict 30-day readmission risk.

 ![Application Screenshot](diabetes-app.jpg)

 ## ✨ Features
-- **Patient Information Analysis**: Processes key patient metrics including:
+- Patient Information Analysis
-  - Number of emergency visits
-  - Number of inpatient visits
-  - Total diagnoses count
+  - Patient demographics
+  - Visit history data
-  - Demographic information (race, gender)
+  - Diagnosis information

-- **💊 Comprehensive Medication Tracking**: Monitors changes and statuses for 20 different diabetes medications including:
-  - Metformin
-  - Insulin
+  - Medication tracking
-  - Various combination medications
-  - Other common diabetes medications

-- **🎯 Real-time Risk Assessment**: Provides immediate readmission risk predictions with probability scores
+- Risk prediction with probability scores

-- **🎨 User-Friendly Interface**: Features an intuitive design with:
-  - Clear input sections
-  - Visual indicators
-  - Responsive layout
-  - Informative icons and color-coding
+- User-friendly healthcare interface

 ## 🛠️ Technology Stack
-- **Frontend**: Streamlit
+- Frontend: Streamlit
-- **Machine Learning**: Scikit-learn (Pickle model)
+- ML Model: XGBoost
-- **Data Processing**: Pandas
+- Data Analysis: Pandas
-- **Styling**: Custom CSS with Font Awesome icons
+- UI/UX: Custom CSS with Streamlit

 ## 💻 Local Development Setup
 1. Clone the repository: